October 3, 2019

 - Some unfortunate illnesses and a few deaths occur related to, but not caused by, a particular ingested substance (this time vaporized nicotine).
-Millions of people consume this substance as a safer alternative to a more dangerous pain reliever/energy booster/relaxing agent.
+Millions of people consume this substance as a safer alternative to a substance that carries more risk.

 - Instead of rushing to solve the real problem, government bans (or tries to ban) the related, unadulterated substance, purposely creating a black market for it, with no regulation or oversight.
 This exacerbates rather than solves the harm.

 According to the World Health Organization, about 41 million people use e-cigarettes worldwide.
 Recently in the United States, 805 cases of pulmonary illness have been identified by the Centers for Disease Control and 16 deaths have been reported, all associated with vaping.
 The CDC says 86% of the patients are under 34 years old, and about 77% have reportedly used THC vape products.